LukasNiessen/ArchUnitTS/README.md

 ## 🐹 Use Cases

-We have many common uses cases covered in our examples folder.
-See this list for some of them.
+Many common uses cases are covered in our examples folder.
+Here is an overview.

 **Layered Architecture:**